 EDUCATION, EXPERIENCE, AND SKILLS REQUIREMENTS

-4-6 years of experience working in communications or public service with an emphasis on writing; past focus on technology and/or digital content creation across platforms preferred.
+- 4-6 years of experience working in project management, communications, or public service with an emphasis on writing, preferably with a focus on elections.

-Professional maturity, demonstrated ability to exercise good judgment.
+- Professional maturity with demonstrated ability to exercise good judgment.

-Interested candidates should submit cover letter and resume here.
+Interested candidates should submit a cover letter and resume.
 No calls please.

 Democracy Fund is committed to a diverse workplace, seeking voices and expertise from people from across the political spectrum.
 Our board, staff, advisors, and grantees include Republicans, Democrats, and Independents.
 Democracy Fund is an Equal Opportunity Employer, where we encourage candidates of all ages, color, ethnic background, country of origin, religion, disability status, gender, sexual orientation, and gender identity to apply.